-The bodies were in the cloaks and gowns of civilians, but what hit Saché immediately was that they didn’t look like local farmers; they were dressed too fine, and the one face she could see was too smooth.
+The bodies were in the cloaks and gowns of civilians; not the militia men.
+But they didn’t look like local farmers either; they were dressed too fine, and the one face she could see was too smooth.

 Then Coté said, “Look at the belt of the woman with the braid on the far right.
 I think I’ve seen that symbol before.”

 Rorerrie joined Saché as she knelt before the woman in question and flipped it over.
 Even after handling Moré’s body it revolted her to touch the corpse, especially when she felt that she was bloodied under her chest, but even through the clothes soaked black she recognized the symbol on the belt.
-“The Lasara family symbol.
-This is Eirtaé’s relative.”
+“The Lasara symbol.
+This is a member of Eirtaé’s family.”

 “We’re not far from Parrlay,” said Losté.
 Parrlay was the Lasara family stronghold.

 “Parrlay was attacked,” said Rorerrie.
 He turned over another member of the party; he too had the symbol on his belt.
 “Though I thought everyone was either killed or captured on site; I didn’t know anyone escaped.”

 “But if these people died here,” said Saché, “who killed them, and where are they now?”

 Kladi Hock was stepping around the bodies, studying the ground.
 “I don’t see any footprints.”